paulhennell/msgraph-training-phpapp/README.md

 This module will introduce you to working with Microsoft Graph to access data in Office 365 by building PHP web applications.

+**NOTE:** This branch of the repository contains an extended version of the sample.
+This version has community-contributed additions to the output of the tutorial.

 ## Lab - Build PHP apps with Microsoft Graph

 In this lab you will create a PHP web application using the Azure AD v2 authentication endpoint to access data in Office 365 using Microsoft Graph.